IGVF-DACC/igvfd/src/igvfd/searches/README.md

 **Q: Which fields should be fuzzy and which fields should be exact?**

 A: Consider if partial matches of the value would be useful.
-Adding values to '_fuzzy' can create a lot of nonspecific tokens which could make search results less relevant.
+Adding values to `_fuzzy` can create a lot of nonspecific tokens which could make search results less relevant.
 Things like UUID, @id, accessions, and unique identifiers probably make sense in our system.
 For example you probably either have a full UUID or nothing, so the overhead of fuzzy matching wouldn't be especially useful.

 **Q: Can I still search for the exact value if it's not included in `exact_searchable_fields`?**